rymohr/semantics/README.md

-There are a number of excellent, succinctly-descriptive names out there yet I always have a hell of a time recalling them when my mind is off wandering deep in the land of logic.
-Since programming is much more enjoyable when working with aptly-named objects and actions, I've put together a list of commonly useful words.
+There are a number of nice succinctly-descriptive names out there yet I always have a hell of a time recalling them when my mind is off wandering deep in the land of logic.
+Since programming is much more enjoyable when working with aptly-named objects and actions, I've put together a list of commonly useful words with a bias towards the short and easy to spell.

 # Things / objects